MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/mobile-browser-join.md

   - m365solution-healthcare
   - m365solution-scenario
 ms.reviewer: hafarmer
-description: Learn about the join experience for Teams meetings on mobile devices.
+description: Learn about the join experience for Teams virtual visits and consultations on mobile browsers.
 ---

 # Manage the join experience for Teams meetings on mobile devices

-Microsoft Teams makes it easy for people to join appointments on their mobile devices.
+Microsoft Teams makes it easy for people to join appointments on their mobile devices without having to download Teams.
 For a more seamless experience, attendees can join appointments such as healthcare visits, financial consultations, educator office hours and so on from a mobile browser.
 Attendees don't need install the Teams mobile app on their Android or iOS mobile devices.

 With mobile browser join, when an attendee joins an appointment from a mobile device, they aren't prompted to download Teams.
 Instead, Teams opens in a mobile browser, where the attendee can select **Join now** to join.
 With this feature, keep in mind that if Teams is already installed on an attendee's mobile device, Teams will open in a mobile browser and not in the app.